 One-time passwords provide additional security along with normal authentication.
 In One-Time Password system, a unique password is required every time user tries to login into the system.
 Once a one-time password is used, then it cannot be used again.
 One-time password are implemented in various ways.

 Random numbers − Users are provided cards having numbers printed along with corresponding alphabets.
 System asks for numbers corresponding to few alphabets randomly chosen.

 Secret key − User are provided a hardware device which can create a secret id mapped with user id.
 System asks for such secret id which is to be generated every time prior to login.

-Network password - Some commercial applications send one time password to user on registered mobile/ email which is required to be entered prior to login.
+Network password − Some commercial applications send one-time passwords to user on registered mobile/ email which is required to be entered prior to login.

 Trojan Horse − Such program traps user login credentials and stores them to send to malicious user who can later on login to computer and can access system resources.

 Trap Door − If a program which is designed to work as required, have a security hole in its code and perform illegal action without knowledge of user then it is called to have a trap door.

 Logic Bomb − Logic bomb is a situation when a program misbehaves only when certain conditions met otherwise it works as a genuine program.
 It is harder to detect.

 Virus − Virus as name suggest can replicate themselves on computer system.
 They are highly dangerous and can modify/delete user files, crash systems.
 A virus is generatlly a small code embedded in a program.
 As user accesses the program, the virus starts getting embedded in other files/ programs and can make system unusable for user